Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Abstract

 \section{Abstract}

 This paper is the first in a series of preparing and analyzing spectral and other properties for a database of already discovered CL AGNs.
-Here, we focus on the spectral fitting and analysis of broad emission lines in an exhaustive sample of 112 CL AGNs available in the literature with existing SDSS/BOSS/eBOSS spectroscopy.
+Here, we focus on the spectral fitting and analysis of broad emission lines in a sample of 93 CL AGNs collected from the literature with existing SDSS/BOSS/eBOSS spectroscopy where the \hb{} emission line profile does not completely disappear in any epochs.
 Additionally, we have gathered older/newer spectral epochs from all the available SDSS data releases to make the database more complete.
 We use {\sc PyQSOFit} and perform a homogeneous spectral decomposition of all of our SDSS spectra and tabulate the AGN continuum and emission line properties per epoch per source, chronologically.
-This further allows us to categorize the sources in our sample as Turn-On or Turn-Off and subsequently check for repeated occurrences of such phases.
+This further allows us to categorize the sources in our sample as \textit{Turn-On} or \textit{Turn-Off} and subsequently check for repeated occurrences of such phases.
 We then estimate the black hole mass (\mbh{}) and the Eddington ratio (\ledd{}) per epoch per source where the required parameters are available and well-estimated.
 We realize the movement of the source in the \mbh{}-\ledd{} plane allowing us to check for systematic changes in the source's fundamental properties.
 We then track their transition along the optical plane of the Eigenvector 1 (EV1) schema and categorize sources that either stay within the same Population (A or B) or make an inter-population movement as a function of spectral epoch.
 We also test the Balmer decrement (\ha{}/\hb{}) of a subset of our sample of CL AGNs as a function of time and AGN luminosity.